Medicaid contracts would shift poor D.C. residents’ health care amid pandemic

 Right now, most of the city’s nearly 250,000 Medicaid recipients are covered by what’s known as a “managed care organization,” in which the city pays a set rate — based on a person’s health conditions — to a private health-care company and the company acts as the patient’s insurer.
 Historically, the city assigned patients to companies in batches — the highest-risk patients covered by one company, moderate-risk patients covered by a second and low-risk patients covered by a third.

-About 22 percent of Medicaid patients, including many with complex health needs, are on a “fee-for-service” plan instead of managed care.
-They simply go to the doctor and the District pays.
+About one in five Medicaid patients, including many with complex health needs, are on a “fee-for-service” plan instead of managed care.
+They simply go to the doctor, and the District pays.
 According to a Health Care Finance presentation, these 22 percent of patients account for 53 percent of the District’s Medicaid spending — more than $24,000 per person annually, compared with $6,000 per person on managed care.

 D.C. pays millions to place the homeless in hotels.
 But rooms are sitting empty while many more people need them.

 Under the new contracts, the District would phase out fee-for-service, eventually putting every patient — except a small number who live in long-term care facilities — on a managed-care plan.
 For 19,000 patients, that change would take effect Oct.
-1, the Health Care Finance agency said in a meeting with Medicaid participants this week.
+1.

-“You’ll have access to care managers who will help to develop an individualized care plan that is person-centered, that will help you to work through or maneuver through the health-care system, and gain access to all of the necessary services that you need to enhance or improve your health care,” Lisa Truitt, who led the meeting, told attendees.
-“The overall goal is to improve the overall care of our customers.”
+“You’ll have access to care managers who will help to develop an individualized care plan that is person-centered, that will help you to work through or maneuver through the health-care system, and gain access to all of the necessary services that you need to enhance or improve your health care,” Lisa Truitt, a top official with the Health Care Finance agency, told a meeting of Medicaid participants this week.

+Deputy Mayor for Health and Human Services Wayne Turnage said during Thursday’s meeting that he does not expect cost savings from the switch right away, but that by cutting down on unnecessary emergency room visits and hospital admissions, ending fee-for-service could eventually save the District $100 million annually.

 Nationally, more than two-thirds of Medicaid recipients are covered by managed-care plans, according to data from the Kaiser Family Foundation.
 The District plans to join Hawaii, Kansas, Nebraska, Tennessee and Virginia as one of the few jurisdictions that use managed care for at least 98 percent of their Medicaid patients.